hutchike/simpler-pw/README.md

 1. Visit https://simpler.pw/password
 2. Login with any username, and your chosen *master password*
-3. Enter any word, then click "OK" to have it encrypted with your password
+3. Enter any word, then click "OK" to have it encrypted with your *master password*

 You will now see your generated password.
 Simple!
 (Finally, click on "Clear")